Optimization Methods for Large-Scale Machine Learning: Analyses of Stochastic Gradient Methods

 \etabular {The first row displays the computing times of idealized batch and stochastic optimization algorithms.
 The second row gives the corresponding solutions of~\eqref{prob.simplified}, assuming~\eqref{eq.fastest_rate}.} \etable

 \paragraph{\textbf{A Lower Bound}}

-The results reported in Table~\ref{table.trade_offs} are also notable because the SG algorithm matches a lower bound that has been established for any optimization method employing a \emph{noisy oracle}.
-To be specific, in the widely employed model for studying optimization algorithms proposed by Nemirovsky and Rudin \cite{NemiRudi83}, one imagines that information regarding the objective function is acquired by querying an \emph{oracle}, ignoring the computational demands of doing so.
+The results reported in Table~\ref{table.trade_offs} are also notable because the SG algorithm matches a lower complexity bound that has been established for any optimization method employing a \emph{noisy oracle}.
+To be specific, in the widely employed model for studying optimization algorithms proposed by Nemirovsky and Yudin \cite{NemiYudi78}, one assumes that information regarding the objective function is acquired by querying an \emph{oracle}, ignoring the computational demands of doing so.
 Using such a model, it has been established, e.g., that the full gradient method applied to minimize a strongly convex objective function is not optimal in terms of the accuracy that can be achieved within a given number of calls to the oracle, but that one can achieve an optimal method through acceleration techniques; see~\S\ref{sec.accelerated}.

-The case when only gradient estimates are available through a noisy oracle has been studied, e.g. in~\cite{AgarBartRaviWain12}.
-Roughly speaking, this investigation shows that, again when minimizing a strongly convex function, no algorithm that performs $k$ calls to the oracle can guarantee accuracy better than $\Omega(\smash{1/k})$.
+The case when only gradient estimates are available through a noisy oracle has been studied, e.g. in~\cite{AgarBartRaviWain12,raginsky2011information}.
+Roughly speaking, these investigations show that, again when minimizing a strongly convex function, no algorithm that performs $k$ calls to the oracle can guarantee accuracy better than $\Omega(\smash{1/k})$.
 As we have seen, SG achieves this lower bound up to constant factors.
 This analysis applies both for the optimization of expected risk and empirical risk.